Joaquín Clausell: Recognition

 Since his death in 1935, Clausell has been recognized as the most prominent Mexican Impressionist artist, even though he did not introduce the style into the country.
 He existed on the fringes of the Mexican art scene during his lifetime, but his work was noticed and praised by a number of well-known contemporaries.
-In an exhibition in 1921, his work caught the attention of Diego Rivera, who had just come back from Europe and later visited Clausell in his studio.
+In an exhibition in 1921, his work caught the attention of Diego Rivera, who had just returned from Europe and later visited Clausell in his studio.
 This was despite the disdain of Rivera's generation for “academic” and European painting.
 Rivera proclaimed Clausell to be the best of Mexico's landscape artists as well as a “painter-poet”, who expressed the natural beauty of the country.
 His work was also supported and promoted by Dr. Atl.

 Clausell's work was only occasionally exhibited during his lifetime, and then collectively.
 One of his works was purchased from one of these exhibitions by the Secretaría de Instrucción Pública y Bellas Artes for the gallery of the Academy of San Carlos.

 After his death, his work has been documented by a number of prominent art critics and historians.
 Critic Jorge Juan Crespo de la Serna wrote a text about the artist in 1945, presented at the Palacio de Bellas Artes.
 Justino Fernandez dedicated text to him in a major reference on Mexican art called “El arte del Siglo XIX en México.”
 In 1995 the Museo Nacional de Arte held an homage and exhibition to the artist along with Telefonos de Mexico, which published a monograph dedicated to the artist.

 His granddaughter Patricia Clausell de Latapí has also worked to document and preserve the works of Clausell.
 In 2008 she published Nostalgia ocultas: Anécdotas sobre la vida de Joaquín Clausell, edited in part by the State of Campeche.
 One reason for the books is that over seventy fakes of Clausell's works have been discovered.
 However, she admits that a complete catalog is not possible because of the lack of signature and dates on his works as well as the fact that the collection is highly dispersed among many private collections.

 In 2012, one of Clausell's works called the Iglesia de San Ángel was sold for 360,000 pesos.